ChangpeiLi/Time-Series-Knowledge-Base/datasets/real_world/electricity/ECL/README.md

 - Time span: 2012–2014
 - Task: Multivariate time-series forecasting

+## Stored in This Repository

+The raw dataset is not stored directly in this repository because the official TSF file is relatively large.

+Official file:

+`electricity_hourly_dataset.tsf`

+## Official Download

+Source: Monash Time Series Forecasting Repository / Zenodo

+Dataset file:
+`electricity_hourly_dataset.tsf`

 ## Description

-The original Electricity Load Diagrams dataset contains electricity consumption measurements from 370 clients recorded every 15 minutes.

-The version commonly used in time-series forecasting benchmarks is an aggregated hourly dataset containing 321 time series from 2012 to 2014.

-## Source

-Original dataset:
-UCI ElectricityLoadDiagrams20112014

-Forecasting benchmark version:
-Monash Time Series Forecasting Repository

-## Usage in This Project

-This dataset can be used as a real-world electricity dataset for evaluating time-series understanding and retrieval-augmented methods.
+The hourly ECL benchmark contains 321 electricity consumption time series and is commonly used in long-term multivariate time-series forecasting.